nixworks/public/news/2010/09/18/README.md

 ##### Truck
 ### [At least 30 people are dead and 80 injured in a passenger truck crash in Zagyuri in northern Ghana. ](/news/2010/09/18/at-least-30-people-are-dead-and-80-injured-in-a-passenger-truck-crash-in-zagyuri-in-northern-ghana.md)
-_Context: Ghana, Zagyuri, truck_
+_Context: truck, Zagyuri, Ghana_

 ##### Airplane
 ### [Two airplanes crash at a retro air show near the city of Warngau in southern Germany. ](/news/2010/09/18/two-airplanes-crash-at-a-retro-air-show-near-the-city-of-warngau-in-southern-germany.md)
-_Context: German, air show, airplane, Warngau_
+_Context: airplane, Warngau, German, air show_

 ##### President
 ### [The President of Iran Mahmoud Ahmadinejad meets with the President of Algeria Abdelaziz Bouteflika in Algiers to discuss trade agreements. ](/news/2010/09/18/the-president-of-iran-mahmoud-ahmadinejad-meets-with-the-president-of-algeria-abdelaziz-bouteflika-in-algiers-to-discuss-trade-agreements.md)
-_Context: Abdelaziz Bouteflika, Mahmoud Ahmadinejad, Algiers, trade, President, President_
+_Context: President, Algiers, Mahmoud Ahmadinejad, President, Abdelaziz Bouteflika, trade_

 ##### Human rights
 ### [Iranian human rights activist Shiva Nazar Ahari is convicted of gathering and plotting to commit crimes against the Iranian state, propaganda against the establishment and waging war against God. ](/news/2010/09/18/iranian-human-rights-activist-shiva-nazar-ahari-is-convicted-of-gathering-and-plotting-to-commit-crimes-against-the-iranian-state-propagand.md)